Leopold von Mildenstein: Life after the war

 After the war, Mildenstein's works were placed on the list of proscribed literature in the Soviet occupation zone and later in the German Democratic Republic.

-Like the Haavara Agreement, Mildenstein's visit to Palestine in 1933, the medal to commemorate it, and the pro-Zionist articles in the Nazi newspaper Der Angriff, they were unwelcome evidence of a relationship between the Nazis and Zionism during the 1930s.
+Like the Haavara Agreement, Mildenstein's visit to Palestine in 1933, the medal to commemorate it, and the pro-Zionist articles in the Nazi newspaper ', they were unwelcome evidence of a relationship between the Nazis and Zionism during the 1930s.

 Mildenstein visited the United States in 1954, having been granted a visa to do so at the request of the government of West Germany.
-In January 1956, he asked the U. S. Embassy in Bonn to help him obtain an exchange grant for journalists, although he was not one.
+In January 1956, he asked the US Embassy in Bonn to help him obtain an exchange grant for journalists, although he was not one.
 By then a member of the Free Democratic Party, in May 1956 he was elected to its Press Committee.
 In December 1956, a CIA report from Cairo confirmed that he had been employed by the Egyptian government of Gamal Abdul Nasser to work for its Voice of the Arabs radio station.
-In June 1960, soon after the capture of Eichmann by Mossad agents in Buenos Aires on 11 May 1960, Mildenstein announced that he had had an operational relationship with the CIA and as a former U.S. intelligence agent claimed immunity from prosecution.
+In June 1960, soon after the capture of Eichmann by Mossad agents in Buenos Aires on 11 May 1960, Mildenstein announced that he had had an operational relationship with the CIA and as a former US intelligence agent claimed immunity from prosecution.
 This relationship was neither confirmed nor denied by the CIA.

 In 1964, Mildenstein published a new book on the mixing of cocktails, including some non-alcoholic ones, but after that no more was heard of him until he died in November 1968.

 In 2011, the Israeli director Arnon Goldfinger, a grandson of Mildenstein's companions the Tuchlers, produced a film called The Flat, in which Mildenstein's friendship with his grandparents is discussed at length.
 Goldfinger's film showed that his grandparents had kept in touch with the Mildensteins after the war.
 Having researched in the German National Archives, Goldfinger states that Mildenstein joined the Ministry of Propaganda under Goebbels in 1938 and that he later worked as a press officer for Coca-Cola in West Germany until the public Eichmann hearings of 1961, in which Eichmann named him as "the specialist in Jewish affairs."
 The film ends with an interview in which Goldfinger discusses his findings with Mildenstein's daughter Edda Milz.
 He has described this scene as "highly conflict-laden" and has said of it "I wanted to show Edda von Mildenstein as a victim of her own father and his lies."
 Goldfinger finds that she remembers his grandparents and knows more about their lives than he had known himself.